 Any data (including footage) that was not used in the research results and documentation has been deleted.

 How can I keep informed about the project?

 If you would like information about future performances and projects, please send an email with “Mailing List” in the subject header to firstname.lastname@example.org and I will add you to the list.

 Keep checking the website for updates, posts, and info on all things Ludicrous!

-What if I have a question, a complaint, or wish to withdraw?
-If you have a question about this specific research, please email me at firstname.lastname@example.org
+If you have a question about this specific research, please email me at email@example.com

-N.B.: This project has been approved by the University of Kent Humanities Research Ethics Advisory Group and I possess an enhanced disclosure from the Disclosure and Barring Service (i.e. a DBS background check, formerly known as a CRB).
+N.B.: This project was been approved by the University of Kent Humanities Research Ethics Advisory Group and I possess an enhanced disclosure from the Disclosure and Barring Service (i.e. a DBS background check, formerly known as a CRB).